 In addition to more income and job security, freelancing gives me a measure of flexibility that I’d be hard-pressed to find elsewhere, and it strengthens my family.
 Today I work about 40 hours a week and only pay for 20 hours of childcare, since about half of my work hours are completed with the kids at home.

 Cutting our childcare costs in half each month (for two kids!) saves us about $16,000 annually.
 In addition, if one of the kids is sick, I can stay home without losing much income, since I can make it up on other days of the week.

 Freelancing also gives me flexibility to work while I travel.
 I’ve taken the kids on many shorter holidays and also extended visits to family abroad without giving up any income.
 While travel is a luxury, my daughters’ close relationships with their family members who live far away gives me peace of mind.

 Of course, there are drawbacks to freelancing.
-I don’t have employer-sponsored health insurance and I can’t claim unemployment.
+I don’t have employer-sponsored health insurance, I have to deal with filing my own estimated taxes and I can’t claim unemployment.